FutureMarkRwanda/BA_Notes/Networking/STP_Configuration_Notes.md

 - Rapid Per-VLAN Spanning Tree (RPVST) is enabled for faster convergence.
 - Alternatively, use `spanning-tree vlan <ID> root primary` to set the root bridge dynamically.

-Scenario: A school network configures SW1 as the root bridge for VLAN 10 (student devices) and SW2 for VLAN 20 (teacher devices), using RPVST to ensure fast recovery from link failures.
+A school network configures SW1 as the root bridge for VLAN 10 (student devices) and SW2 for VLAN 20 (teacher devices), using RPVST to ensure fast recovery from link failures.

 ---